ministryofjustice/opg-lpa/service-front/content/guidance/People_Applicant.md

 If the applicant has named a correspondent, they will receive the registered LPA instead of the applicant.

 ## Who can apply to register an LPA
-Either you (the donor) or 1 or more of your attorneys, can apply to register your LPA.
+Either you (the donor) or one or more of your attorneys, can apply to register your LPA.
 A donor and attorney can't apply to register an LPA together.

-### If you have more than 1 attorney
+### If you have more than one attorney
 If any of your attorneys want to register your LPA, the rules about who can apply depend on how you've said your attorneys must make decisions.

 If all decisions are to be made jointly: